A cute little red-painted turf house catches one's eye in Bakkagerði village in Borgarfjörður-Eystri in East Iceland.

 Old tools by Lindarbakki

 Elísabet and her late husband, Skúli Ingvarsson, bought this lovely little turf house in 1979.
-When they bought the house the deed said: "Lindarbakki is very old, built out of turf, stones, wood, and cement and is in many ways, not a fashionable property" :)
+When they bought the house, the deed said: "Lindarbakki is very old, built out of turf, stones, wood, and cement - and is in many ways, not a fashionable property" :)

-Elísabet and Skúli put a lot of work into rebuilding the turf house, which is a one-bedroom 30 sq.m. house, with a cellar and a well underneath the house.
-They added a shed behind the turf house in the same style as Lindarbakki turf house, a lovely red painted turf outhouse, containing old artifacts and equipment, which the couple collected through the years.
+They added a shed behind the turf house in the same style as the Lindarbakki turf house, a lovely red-painted turf outhouse containing old artifacts and equipment that the couple collected over the years.

-By Lindarbakki turf house in strong wind
+By the Lindarbakki turf house in strong wind

-Lindarbakki is heated by an original old oil-heater, but nowadays the houses in Iceland are heated by geothermal water.
 Elísabet maintains the turf house with help from local people.
 One part of the maintenance is to mow the roof!

-This cute little picturesque turf house is one of the landmarks of Bakkagerði village and it is a popular photo motive for tourists and Icelanders alike visiting Borgarfjörður-Eystri.
+This cute little picturesque turf house is one of the landmarks of Bakkagerði village, and it is a popular photo motive for tourists and Icelanders alike visiting Borgarfjörður-Eystri.

 Elísabet and my husband at Lindarbakki

-I have written another travel-blog about Borgarfjörður-Eystri as in the cute little village of Bakkagerði you will also find a myriad of puffins from April until mid-August, which is their breeding season.
-And here you will also find the residence of the Queen of the Elves of East-Iceland:
+I have written another travel blog about Borgarfjörður-Eystri, as in the cute little village of Bakkagerði, you will also find a myriad of puffins from April until mid-August, which is their breeding season.

-Álfaborg - the City of the Elves in Borgarfjörður-Eystri in East-Iceland - an Icelandic Folklore
+Álfaborg - the City of the Elves in Borgarfjörður-Eystri in East Iceland - an Icelandic Folklore

 Bakkagerði village

-To visit this area you can rent a car in Reykjavík and include Borgarfjörður-Eystri on your ring-road tour.
+To visit this area, you can rent a car in Reykjavík and include Borgarfjörður-Eystri on your ring-road tour.